About the Buckeye Traffic Unit Division

 A copy of a report can be obtained four ways:

-**The Records Department accepts cash or money order only**
+*The Records Department accepts money order or business checks only

 Requests can normally take up to 10 Business Days

 |Reports (includes collision reports)||$5 (up to 10 pages) $10 (11-20 pages) $15 (21+ pages)||Each additional page in excess of 21 pages: $0.20 for each additional page|

 |Clearance Letters||$10||Requests must be made in person, must show two forms of identification|

 |911 CD’s||$10 (minimum)||Includes first hour required to process/redact records; $0.35 for each additional minute required|

 |Photos on CD||$20 (minimum)||Would include first 20 photographs; $0.35 for each additional photograph|